piyushkumar2802/Coding_Challnge/README.md

 - Please copy `feeds.json` where you can access it from the source.
 - Start coding yoru app.

-## COde Submission process:
+## Code Submission process:

-Please only submit error free working code otherwise you will be disqualified from the coding challenge.
+Please only submit error free working code, otherwise you will be disqualified from the coding challenge.
 In order to submit your working code, please do the following:

 - Update this `README` with necessary information.
 - Create a new git branch in the format `<your-name>_challenge` for example if your name is `John`, the branch should be `john_challenge`.